 IQS Annual Charter School Board Training

-Charter school board members for schools authorized by Innovative Quality Schools (IQS), are invited to attend a board training session on Monday, July 25, 2016, at the Minnesota Humanities Center, 987 Ivy Avenue, Saint Paul, MN 55106 (map).
+During July of each year charter school board members for schools authorized by Innovative Quality Schools (IQS), are invited to attend a board training session held at the Minnesota Humanities Center, 987 Ivy Avenue, Saint Paul, MN 55106 (map).
 While priority will be given to school board members of IQS schools due to the limited number of spots available, the training session will be open to any Minnesota charter school board member.
 The training session is being designed to meet the annual training requirements established in Minnesota Statute 124E Subd.
 7.

-Presenters include Jennifer Earley from Ratwik, Rozak & Maloney PA, and Tim Palmatier from Kennedy & Graven, Chartered.
+Presenters have included Jennifer Earley from Ratwik, Rozak & Maloney PA, and Maggie Wallner from Kennedy & Graven, Chartered.
 Session topics include, but not limited to board role and responsibilities, employment policies and practices, and financial management with presenter Josh Mahlen.

 Teacher-led Schools: Great Environments for Teachers… Great Outcomes for Learners

 IQS held a conference on schools being led by professional teachers.
 Since the Nation at Risk was published in 1983, countless efforts have been made to improve.
 Billions of dollars have been spent.
 Clearly there have been many successes and the consensus is that we must do better.
 While most agree that teachers are the most important variable in the learning improvement equation, the role of teachers has remained basically unchanged since 1983.
 Is there any other enterprise where the group that carries the majority of the responsibility for the success of the entire organization has so little say in how that organization does its work?
 What would happen if that changed?
 This was explored in the 2014 conference.